Carolina Spring Beauty Claytonia caroliniana

 - Flower Description:

-- A loose cluster of 5-petaled white to pale pink flowers with deeper pink veins are 0.5 in. across.
+- A loose cluster of 5-petaled white to pale pink flowers with deeper pink veins are 1/2 inch across are borne on the upper part of the stem.
 The lower flower opens first.
 Flowers bloom from March to May.

 -